giomovini/Ecoleta-nlw/README.md

 # Ecoleta-NLW #1
-Meu Primeiro projeto em HTML, CSS, JavaScript site de coleta seletiva, onde você pode criar um local de descarte em qualquer lugar
+My first project in HTML, CSS, JavaScript
+Ecoleta website, where you can create a local for discart in anywhere